 Plus, due to its northern location and mountainous terrain, snow can limit accessibility and activities any other time of the year, making summer the only time of the year you can visit that guarantees you’ll be able to see as much as possible.

 Grand Teton is an absolute gem when it comes to nature.
-Home to an endless array of wildlife, beautiful idyllic lakes, and extraordinary wildlife, getting bored while exploring this national park is a pretty hard thing to do.
+Home to an endless array of wildlife, beautiful idyllic lakes, and extraordinary wildlife, getting bored while exploring this national park is hard.

 One of the best things to do at Grand Teton is driving the 42-mile loop around the park, which will give you the chance to see a few lakes, stand at scenic overlooks, and even detour to other roads that have plenty of fun trailheads.